whynom/swift-PlayersGRDB/README.md

 ###  `Player` model
 We also need a very basic `Player` model so we have something to test.

+Make a folder called `Models` in our `Database` folder and add a new file called `Player`.
+Add the following code to that file.

 ``` swift
 import GRDB